 Eligibility

-You need to be a UK-qualified optometrist who is registered with the GOC to apply for this course.
-You also need to have completed, or be in the process of completing, the Principles of Therapeautics module (OVM050).
+You need to be a UK-qualified optometrist who is registered with the GOC to apply for this module.

 You will need two years of experience before you are able to take the common final assessment to become an independent optometry prescriber.